GPI Data Formats

 array.
 For most reduced data products, it will be some other format, typically a

 datacube.
-Units of raw data are total counts per coadd for that exposure time*, not
+Units of raw data are by default total counts per coadd for that exposure time, not

 Data quality flags extension “DQ”

-This optional extension can contain a 8-bit integer flag for each pixel in the
+This extension will contain a 8-bit integer flag for each pixel in the

 main image array.
 Their meanings are as follows for 2D detector images.
 Bits

-0-4 are written by the IFS detector server.
+0-4 are written by the IFS detector readout software.
 Bit 5 may be written by the data

 pipeline, which can also modify bit 0.